 Having wed a British soldier, Mary Smith's family apparently disowned her.

 Surprisingly, experts say Mary Smith Bird may well have worked in Windsor Castle for the Royal family as there is an M. Bird listed as a servant in 1856.
-It would be quite ironic if the latest royal had family who once worked for the monarch.
+It would be quite ironic if the latest royal, Archie, had family who once worked for the monarch.

 Mary Bird’s granddaughter, also named Mary, was born in Malta in 1962.

 The research was carried out by former US Air Colonel Ken Barbie, whose wife Susan is a second cousin of Meghan’s father, Thomas.

 Meghan’s father is said to have visited Ireland many times and grew up in Pennsylvania of Dutch-Irish roots.